kylemcdonald/openFrameworksDemos/readme.md

 * BarnesHut: basic 2d implementation of the [Barnes-Hut](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation) quadtree particle system optimization, good for simulating large force-at-a-distance systems.
 * BinnedParticleSystem: basic 2d binning optimization for particle-particle interaction.
+* BulgeEffect: magnification effect with GLSL for generating and applying the displacement map.
+* BulgeEffectMulti: magnification effect for many points by rendering displacement images into a big displacement FBO before applying them.
 * GLSLParticleSystem: example of using shaders to compute one-to-many interaction.
 * LutExample: applying a 3-channel lookup table to a live stream using a fragment shader.
 * NoiseFlocking: "[Clouds are Looming](http://www.openprocessing.org/sketch/6753)" style noise flocking simulation.